merteldem1r/array-modifier-app/README.md

 4. Generate Build Files

-   Generate build files inside ./build directory using **CMake**.
+   Generate build files inside build directory using **CMake**.
 You can use the command line or an IDE such as CLion.

    **For command line** (choose generator like Ninja, Makefile, or others):